bottenderjs/bottenderjs.github.io/content/docs/Guides-Testing.md

 });
 ```

-After call the async handler, we can write some assertions to make sure that everything works as expected.
+After calling the async handler, we can write some assertions to make sure that everything works as expected.

 > Note: We use `jest.fn` in the example but feel free to use [Sinon](http://sinonjs.org/) or any other mocking libraries.